Greenwich Wharf Management Company (GWMC) is the management company for the estate. GWMC in turn appoints the managing agent to run the estate.

 The RTM under the 2002 Act does not therefore extend to the RTM Company managing the shared Estate Facilities, which do not form part of the "premises" over which the RTM is exercisable.
 The Appellant remains the sole party responsible for providing the Estate Services to all lessees on the Estate and entitled to levy Estate Charges accordingly, including from the lessees of flats in Settlers Court [62].
 Gala Unity was wrongly decided and should be overruled [63].
 The appeal is therefore allowed.The Chelsea Bridge Wharf estate however achieved RTM in 2025 on the basis that multiple buildings with a shared car park could qualify as a single structure:

-This decision was depedant on the particular construction of that estate.
+This decision was dependant on the particular construction of that estate.